f3ltron/nuxt-fauna/evolution.md

 developer experience:

 - clarity
-    documentation is progressive
+    Documentation is progressive.
+You can start fast, check the example folder or read more about the documentation
+- consistency
+    Parameters pass to functions has the same data structure.
 - simplicity
     the plugin make it super easy to use with this high level of abstraction.
 - modularity
-    you can override default functions with simplicity
+    in the nuxtServerMiddleware version you can override default functions
 - easy development setup
     one secret propety to define
     logs that help you during all the process
 - evolution
-    adding typescript support
-    Let the possibility to create custom handler that are not present in the list. be able to call multiple faunaDB
-    Create wrapper for netlify so you will be able to use it in SSG (static site generation) application. faunaDB let you the possibility to send him your schema type so when application building it would be able to call import endpoint to update shema alreay in place
+    check roadmap
 - contributing
     explain how to contribute and where to start with setup and roadmap

 History:

-- Starting by implementing all logic in front but fauna depend on your needs to have your key hidden. (write rights) => decided to make it oriented with server side rendering only
+Question: What is Fauna
+Discussion: Discussion on slack channel and read documentation and articles
+Solution: Fauna support graphql, FQL langage.
+Learn enough to be able to use CRUD.
+Not choosing Graphql to not spend so much time but create enought abstraction to implement it later.

+Question: Possibility to create multiple instance of faune db
-- Added at the begining a "instance like" so you can call multiple faunaDb client.
+Discussion: Added at the begining a "instance like" so you can call multiple faunaDb client
-Was like nuxt image defining like provider.
-=> move to one faunda db to start.
+Solution: Create a wrapper class that expose client and addClient based on the nuxt.config.js

+Question: Want to support netlify functions
-- made it enough modular to wrap for netlify function and SSG context.
+Discussion: Make it enough modular to wrap for netlify function and SSG context.
-=> creating fauna/functions.
-Easy to create a wrapper around so you can expose a netlify example
+Solution: Easy to create a wrapper around so you can expose for netlify functions

+Question: Question about CRUD and the security key
+Discussion: Discussion in faun slack channel with community about it.
+Solution: Come back to only plugin without server middleware.
+And add multiple instance possibility for fauna db